ShadAhm/angularJs.keruC/README.md

 The name change is to reflect on that (now), the word "Angular" is commonly used to refer to Angular2 and higher.
 Which we are not yet supporting.

-If you have with you a file named angular.keruc.js, it is equivalent to angularJs.keruc-0.2.0.js
+If you have with you a file named angular.keruc.js, it is likely an equivalence of angularJs.keruc-0.2.0.js